Johannes Zwijsen: First Archbishop of Utrecht

 When Pope Pius IX, with the apostolic letter "Ex qua die", reorganized the Catholic Church of the Netherlands, Utrecht was raised once more to an archbishopric, and Zwijsen was named the first archbishop; as administrator he also ruled the diocese of 's-Hertogenbosch.
 His connection to the Dutch government, one he had obtained through his friendship with William II, was most probably a factor in this appointment.
 He took up with great energy and caution the organization of the restored archdiocese, even though he had preferred it to be based in s-Hertogenbosch.
 By numerous excellent decrees he provided for the improvement of discipline, the encouragement of orders and of church associations and for the establishment of Catholic schools.
 In 1857 opened the diocesan seminary for the training of a competent clergy.
 In 1858 the cathedral chapters of the archdiocese were organized and in 1864 the first provincial synod was held.

-Resignation and Death
+Resignation and death

-In 1868 he resigned as archbishop of Utrecht, retaining only the direction of the diocese of 's-Hertogenbosch.
-Here he remained bishop until his death on October 16 1877.
+Zwijsen resigned as archbishop of Utrecht on 4 February 1868, retaining only the direction of the diocese of 's-Hertogenbosch.
+Here he remained bishop until his death on 16 October 1877.